Five Weeks in a Balloon (film): Production

 There was a race between two producers attempting to be the first to film the story: Allen and the Woolner Brothers, who made Flight of the Lost Balloon (1961) directed by Nathan Juran.
 Though Verne's novel was in the public domain, Fox and Allen brought legal pressure against the Woolners to drop all mention of Jules Verne from their film.
-The Woolner’s were also stopped from using another title for the film - Cleopatra and the Cyclops, intended to exploit the hype of Fox’s own Cleopatra (1963).
+The Woolner's were also stopped from using another title for the film - Cleopatra and the Cyclops, intended to exploit the hype of Fox's own Cleopatra (1963).
 Allen's film is played much more for comedy than Juran's film.

 In Verne's novel and the Woolner Brothers' film, the balloon was named the Victoria.
 Allen's film renames it the Jupiter with Allen giving the name Jupiter II to the spaceship on Lost in Space.

 Filming took place in early 1962.
 It was the only film being made on the Fox lot at the time, due to costs incurred by Cleopatra (1963).

 The film was entirely shot in Hollywood except for some second unit shots in Africa.

 Allen wanted to make the film as a straight adventure movie with accent on comedy and youthful romance.
 He did this to attract teenage girls and mature women who might not normally go to an adventure film.
 Buttons and Barbara Eden were to take care of comedy and romance, Fabian was for the teenagers.
 It was Billy Gilbert's first film since suffering a stroke that almost killed him.

 Reception

-The Los Angeles Times said "children will enjoy it but adults will find the whimsy heavy and repetitious."
+The Los Angeles Times said "children will enjoy it but adults will find the whimsy heavy and repetitious."Variety called it "unstable but entertaining."